aarushi353/aarushi353/README.md

 I am Aarushi Abrol, a learning Full stack web developer, also a UI and Graphic designer.
 Currently, I am serving as a Core Member at Microsoft Learn Student Chapter - an open source community in campus.

 - 👩‍💻 I’m currently working on React Projects
-- 🌱 I’m currently learning Data Structures and Algorithms
+- 🌱 I’m currently learning React
 - 👯 I’m looking to collaborate on Django Projects and Front End Web Development
 - 🤔 I’m looking for help with Data Structures and Algorithms
 - 🥅 2021 Goals: Contribute more to Open Source projects